fireinrain/github-trending/README.md

 ## Html

+* 【2024-05-01】[macadmins / sofa](https://github.com/macadmins/sofa) - SOFA \| A MacAdmin's Simple Organized Feed for Apple Software Updates
+* 【2024-05-01】[hegdepavankumar / Cisco-Images-for-GNS3-and-EVE-NG](https://github.com/hegdepavankumar/Cisco-Images-for-GNS3-and-EVE-NG) - Free Images for EVE-NG and GNS3 containing routers, switches,Firewalls and other appliances, including Cisco, Fortigate, Palo Alto, Sophos and more.
+Master the art of networking and improve your skills!, our repository provides a one-stop solution for a comprehensive hands-on experience.
+* 【2024-05-01】[TacoGuy21 / ByeBlocker](https://github.com/TacoGuy21/ByeBlocker) - The only TRULY UNBLOCKABLE proxy that works on Netlify, codepen, playcode, as a bookmarklet, never shows up in your history, and MORE!
+(The ONLY unblocker that works on static hosts)
 * 【2024-04-30】[elidianaandrade / dio-lab-portfolio](https://github.com/elidianaandrade/dio-lab-portfolio) - Repositório do lab Construindo seu Portfólio Front-end do Zero da Digital Innovation One.
 * 【2024-04-29】[celesWuff / waterctl](https://github.com/celesWuff/waterctl) - 深圳市常工电子“蓝牙水控器”控制程序的开源实现。适用于国内各大高校宿舍热水器。
 * 【2024-04-29】[SajedHassan / CSEx61\-dockerized\-pintos](https://github.com/SajedHassan/CSEx61-dockerized-pintos) -